-In order to comply with measures imposed by the federal and provincial governments related to the COVID-19 pandemic, and to mitigate risks to the health and safety of our communities, shareholders, employees and other stakeholders, unless the Corporations advises otherwise by way of press release and on its website (https://www.stella-jones.com.), the Corporation will hold its Meeting in a virtual only format, which will be conducted via live audio webcast at https://web.lumiagm.com/473930328.
+The Corporation will hold its Meeting in a virtual only format, which will be conducted via live audio webcast at https://web.lumiagm.com/457484504.
 Shareholders will have an equal opportunity to participate at the Meeting online regardless of their geographic location.
 As the vast majority of shareholders generally vote by proxy in advance of the Meeting, shareholders continue to be encouraged to do so.